Code-Institute-Submissions/rock-paper-scissors-108/README.md

 This project is about the classical rock-paper-scissor game and in this case, the user plays against the computer and can see if there is a winn, loose or draw and this can be repeated until one of those two accumulates 5 points and at least one point over the other player since there is no winn when it is a draw.
 The computer keep counting and when there is a winner, the computer invites the user to start the game all over again.

-I started with a wireframe  but had other emojs to start with,you can see them in the wireframe but those images where not consistent when changing sizes.
+I started with a wireframe  but had other emojs to start with,you can see them in the wireframe but those images where not consistent when changing sizes and the project had kept evolving, but in this image one can see the basic of it still.

 ![New Wireframe 1](https://github.com/MariaHdezG/rock-paper-scissors/assets/125393563/d5a5f57e-2125-42a1-a54c-6d2c1f59c441)